 He locked himself up in the container he rented and cried.
 He scratched his hands, legs, body in anger and pulled some of his hair out.
 He screamed in aggression, tore his clothes, and fell to the ground.
 Ritesh laid on the floor for a while, reflecting on his actions until there was a knock on the door.

 It was the annoying kid from the street who always pranked Ritesh by knocking on his door and running away.

-He then quickly turned on the stove, put a container and filled it halfway through with water.
+He then quickly turned on the stove, put a container on it, and filled it halfway with water.

 Just when the water started to simmer, Ritesh threw the kid’s body inside.
-Just like his father used to throw chickens alive, inside the boiling water when he was a kid.
+Just like his father used to throw live chickens inside the boiling water when he was a kid.

 From afar, he could see the tiny bubbles of water on the surface and the kid’s legs popping out for help.
 The kid kept resisting and splashing the water with his legs but after a while, it all ended.

 Ritesh went back to see what he did but it was too late now.
 The kid’s body was now floating on the surface.

 He took a deep breath, laughed and spoke, “Be a man, kid.
 Be a man.
 Stop crying and die like a man!”